ASAP Appraisal Services, Inc. can help you remove your Private Mortgage Insurance

 During the recent mortgage boom of the last decade, it was common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
 How does a lender endure the additional risk of the low down payment?
 The solution is Private Mortgage Insurance or PMI.
 PMI covers the lender if a borrower defaults on the loan and the worth of the house is lower than what is owed on the loan.

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and frequently isn't even tax deductible, PMI can be costly to a borrower.
-It's money-making for the lender because they acquire the money, and they get paid if the borrower is unable to pay, different from a piggyback loan where the lender consumes all the deficits.
+PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and many times isn't even tax deductible.
+It's favorable for the lender because they collect the money, and they get paid if the borrower is unable to pay, separate from a piggyback loan where the lender absorbs all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can homebuyers prevent bearing the expense of PMI?

 With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 Savvy home owners can get off the hook beforehand.
 The law promises that, upon request of the home owner, the PMI must be released when the principal amount equals only 80 percent.